Chemistry at White City

 What about BSc final year and MSci year 3?

 At the moment, our course has two year 3 streams (BSc final year and MSci year 3) with significant overlap in lecture and lab content.
 We are in the process of reviewing year 3 to ensure that both student groups receive optimum training.
-BSc students carry out a research project, and it is expected that this will take place in White City.
+BSc students carry out a research project, and this will take place in White City.
 Non-project lab work is likely to remain in South Kensington.
 Other teaching (lectures, problem classes) could potentially take place either in South Kensington or in White City.
-In designing a new year 3 course structure, the need to avoid student travel between sites during the day will be a top priority.
+In 2017-18, we successfully introduced a new timetable of alternating lab/lectures weeks for Year 3 which will avoid the need for student travel between sites during the day.